lvbotenbest/HAMMS/README.md

 Text Data
 Prepare your dataset in a text file.

+The text data is in our data folder.

+Image Data & Visual Features.
+Image data can be collected following the SOV-MAS project [images_crawl](https://github.com/XL2248/SOV-MAS/tree/main/images_crawl).

+For visual feature extraction, we follow the SOV-MAS pipeline as well, specifically: [extract_roi4all_lang.sh](https://github.com/XL2248/SOV-MAS/blob/main/feature_extraction/extract_roi4all_lang.sh).

 🚀 Training

 To train the model (e.g., using LLaMA-3-8B as backbone), first run save_model_bin.py to obtain a stably initialized model containing the hyper structure, and then use the provided run_train.sh script.